 - Project 1: Investigation of Time Forecasting Methods for Hysteretic Systems

 With the maturation of time forecasting methods and other data-driven prediction methods for time domain responses, the goal of this project is to investigate the suitability of these methods for predicting the transient responses of hysteretic systems.
 This novel application of data science to hysteretic systems will study the efficacy of these methods to predict the responses of the system in two different regimes: steady-state harmonic forcing and transient ring-down and shock response.
 The primary goal of this project will be to assess the applicability of these methods for improving frequency domain calculations for hysteretic systems, which necessitate transient solutions as part of the alternating frequency time algorithm.
-If time provides, a secondary goal will be to assess the suitability of these methods to predict shock response of systems. - Project 2: Interplay Between Recurrent Shocks Due to an Impact Absorber and Friction Damping
+If time provides, a secondary goal will be to assess the suitability of these methods to predict shock response of systems.
+This project will be primarily numerical with data provided to the students both before and at the start of the research camp.
+An experiment will be setup for the students to collect more data as needed. - Project 2: Interplay Between Recurrent Shocks Due to an Impact Absorber and Friction Damping

 Note that participation in the Research Camp will give European-based students credit for attending English-based conferences and workshops.
 Certificates of completion/participation will be made to assist with this.
 There are no registration fees to participate.